 Steven Aitchison – giving people what they want

 Steven Aitchison is the UK’s #1 personal development blogger.
-He has over 3 million followers on Facebook and has created the popular Your Digital Formula program on how to grow a business online.
+He has over 3 million followers on Facebook and has created content on how to grow a business online.
 Steven’s approach proves you can remain in full control of your online program, instead of relying on third-party platforms and vendors.

 What advice would you give to someone who wants to sell courses online?
 “Sell what people want and not what you think they want.”

 You don’t have to have an audience to market online courses, but it’ll be 10 times easier if you have one.